sarvagya123-git/SIH-website/README.md

 # SIH-website
-our teams games, quizes, and website of smart india hackathon
+Our teams games, quizes, and website of smart india hackathon